ckswilliams/modOpenREM/docs/celery-windows.rst

     celery -A openremproject flower --port=%flowerPort% --loglevel=info --log-file-prefix=%flowerLogFile%

-Lines 3 to 5 set variables with the locations of your OpenREM installation, the Flower log files and port number.
+Lines 3 and 4 set variables with the locations of your OpenREM installation and the Flower log files.
 Make sure these are changed to match your own OpenREM installation.
+Line 5 sets the port number Flower will use.
+If you change the default port from 5555 then you need to make the same change in ``openremproject\local_settings.py`` to add/modify the line ``FLOWER_PORT = 5555``.
  Lines 9 and 10 navigate to the OpenREM drive and folder.
 Finally, line 13 starts Flower using the parameters that are supplied at the top of the batch file.